Fiat Punto: First generation (Type 176; 1993)

 Internally codenamed Project 176, the Punto was announced in September 1993, as a replacement for the aging Fiat Uno, and launched at the end of 1993 or the beginning of 1994, depending on the market.
-The Fiat Punto was voted European Car of the Year for 1995, defeating rival Volkswagen Polo by only 78 points.
-The Punto received a mild facelift in 1997.
+The Fiat Punto was voted European Car of the Year for 1995, soundly defeating rival Volkswagen Polo with 370 versus 292 points.
+The Punto received a very mild restyling in 1997 (new hubcaps, exterior colors and interior trim).

 The official launch of the Punto in the United Kingdom was in October 1993, at the London Motorfair.

 The Punto was designed by Giorgetto Giugiaro, and originated as a 1990 design proposal for Renault's project X57, which would become the Renault Clio.
 When Giugiaro's proposal was not chosen, he took the design to Fiat, who accepted it.
 Giugiaro was awarded the Compasso d'Oro industrial design award in 1994.
 The Punto was available as a three-door or five-door hatchback, a two-door cabriolet and a three-door panel van.
 As the majority of the new Fiat group models, the suspension was all independent, composed of MacPherson struts at the front and trailing arms at the rear.